(Fourth All-Russian Conference “Upper Palaeozoic of Russia”)

 4. Upper Palaeozoic high-precision geochronology

-5. Late Paleozoic plate tectonics and orogenies, paleoclimate, mass extinctions and recovery
+5. Late Paleozoic plate tectonics and orogenies, palaeoclimate, mass extinctions and recovery

 6. Late Paleozoic biotic evolution: systematics, ecosystems, and paleobiogeography

-8. Late Paleozoic coal and mineral deposits, conventional and unconventional hydrocarbon systems.
+8. Late Palaeozoic coal and mineral deposits, conventional and unconventional hydrocarbon systems.

 The City of Kazan is among the most ancient cities in Russia.
-With a population of 1.2 million people, it is a cultural and industrial center included in the UNESCO World Heritage list, and its mosaic of Muslim and Christian architecture contributes to its unique atmosphere and scenery.
-Kazan is situated in the center of European Russia and easily accessible from Europe via Frankfurt, Prague, Istanbul, Moscow or St. Petersburg.
+With a population of 1.2 million people, it is a cultural and industrial centre included in the UNESCO World Heritage list, and its mosaic of Muslim and Christian architecture contributes to its unique atmosphere and scenery.
+Kazan is situated in the centre of European Russia and easily accessible.

-October 27, 2017: Meeting of the Working Group “Stratigraphy of oil-and-gas bearing reservoirs of the Late Paleozoic”.
+September 22, 2017: Scientific Sessions, meeting of the Working Group “Stratigraphy of oil-and-gas bearing reservoirs of the Late Paleozoic”.
 Banquet and closing of the meeting.

-Registration form is available online on the website www.kpfu.ru/geo/stratikazan2017
+Registration form is available on the website: www.kpfu.ru/geo/stratikazan2017

 Registration Deadline: May 25, 2017.